This year we are feeding 1,500 kids!

 Since we are a small team we are very happy to see that our admin costs are very low!
 With that being said we are also equally proud to be able to give the small communities we work in some job opportunities.
 We work with the same wholesalers year after year knowing that building a relationship with them we also guarantee them an income coming in and in return we know the rates we are given are fair market wholesale prices.
 Our driver and laborers are a team that again we have been able to work with over the years, they are proud to be able to do work for something that does good to the children of the communities they are from.
 At each of our schools we feed students in we also hire two cooks from that village.
 They come in each school day to prepare fresh hot meals for the students come lunch time and afterwards they clean up their areas to have everything ready for the next day.
 Some of the cooks we have, have their children in our programs and because of their jobs have told us that they are able to send their kids to school!

-Phase five: Special Cases
+Phase four: Special Cases

 We also have been focused on recognizing when a child needs more than what the program normally provides; we will follow up to see how we can help where they fully benefit from our assistance.
 Our ground member Dorothy will keep a close eye on these children, starting by asking them about their home lives, how often they eat, if they have any medical issues or if they are able to go to school.
 Then Dorothy goes to their homes to meet the family or in most cases who they are staying with if they don't have their parents anymore.
 Once we see the state they live in we look at what it is they would need help with to support them to be able to further themselves long term.
 The children we have helped this way in the past have excelled in school, have had more hope for themselves and their future and in some cases we have saved them from something that can be medically cured but also life threatening if not treated.